blocknative/gas-agent/README.md

    }
    ```

-   `BlockDistribution` is a list of "buckets" with the count of each fee rate for a given block.
+   The function accepts block distributions and returns a prediction denominated in gwei.
+A `BlockDistribution` is a list of "buckets" with the count of each fee rate for a given block.
 The agent by default will keep the last 50 block in memory for analysis.

 3. **Add your model to the module system** by modifying `src/models/mod.rs`: